 As I see it, the fundamental kyo is the belief that we are separate from our world.
 Separate from God, Nature, Spirit (or whatever other term you like), separate from other humans, and separate even from ourselves, i.e., ultimately alone.
 This apparent separation is what allows us to perceive a world of attack and defense; a world in which our gains come at the expense of another’s loss; a feeling of guilt (for separating from our source) and blame; and an endless drive to find something that will correct this unsettled feeling.

 All these expressions of the kyo are confused except possibly the last – a drive to find something that will correct this unsettled feeling.
-Of course it’s possible, if this drive is outwardly directed, for it to lead to overeating, gambling, hyper-acqusition, and drug addiction leading to treatment at TruVida Los Angeles.
+Of course it’s possible, if this drive is outwardly directed, for it to lead to overeating, gambling, hyper-acqusition, drug addiction, and more instability.
 But it’s also possible that it might direct us to uncover the truth: that we’re not actually separate or alone, and that we need nothing but to wake up.

 Oneness with everything – sometimes called Self realization or unity consciousness – is a theme common to so many spiritual traditions and described by so many thoroughly rational, nonzealous people, that it would be difficult for an intelligent and open-minded person to dismiss it, even if the mind has no point of reference for it.
 In fact, I’ve noticed that once the seed of this concept is willingly invited into one’s mind, it tends not to leave.
 It’s compelling, because it would mean an end to so much conflict, an opening to such deep peace, and a resolution of our core kyo.